pydio/pydio-doc-admin-guide/6_advanced/1_migration.md

 wget https://download.pydio.com/pub/cells-enterprise/release/1.6.1/linux-amd64/cells-enterprise
 ```

-#### SSL
+#### TLS

-When Pydio 8 is running on simple HTTP (e.g. without SSL), you must also launch Cells without SSL.
+When Pydio 8 is running on simple HTTP (e.g. without TLS), you must also launch Cells without TLS.
 Otherwise, you will have problem of "mixed content" when the migration tool makes API calls.

 #### Data